tom-tochito/PM-Test/README.md

 6. **Images**: Images were exported from Figma where available.
 Some decorative elements use CSS gradients instead.

+7. **Constants Architecture**: Navigation, footer, and testimonial data are extracted to `/src/constants/` for maintainability.
+This separates content from component logic, making it easier to update site content without modifying React components.

 ## Browser Support

 - Chrome (latest)